thenativeweb/wolkenkit/README.md

 Configure it to use the `implicit flow`, copy its certificate to your application directory, and set the `--identity-provider-issuer` and `--identity-provider-certificate` flags when running `npx wolkenkit dev`.
 For details, see the CLI's integrated help.
 Please make sure that your identity provider issues token using the `RS256` algorithm, otherwise wolkenkit won't be able to decode and verify the token.

 If a user tries to authenticate with an invalid or expired token, they will receive a `401`.
 If the user doesn't send a token at all, they will be given a token that identifies them as `anonymous`.
-By default, you can not differ between multiple anonymous users.
+By default, you can not differentiate between multiple anonymous users.
 If you need this, set the `x-anonymous-id` header in the client accordingly.

 ### Packaging the application into a Docker image